 Your doctor will inject the hyaluronic acid directly into the knee joint.
 Local anaesthetic is sometimes used before the injection.
-Injections may be given once a week for three weeks or a single injection depending on the product/brand that your doctor recommends.
+Injections may be given once a week for three weeks or a single injection depending on the particular product your doctor recommends.